databricks/spark-training/ampcamp/data-exploration-using-shark.md

    <pre>drop table wikistats;</pre>

 1. Let's create a table containing all English records and cache it in the cluster's memory.
 Shark automatically caches any table having a name with the suffix "`_cached`".
+While running the following command, you can revisit the Spark web UI (hosted at port 4040 on the master node) and click on the Storage tab to see a new cached dataset being created.

    <pre class="prettyprint lang-sql">
    shark> create table wikistats_cached as select * from wikistats where project_code="en";